As one reader of my site wrote to me:

 The solution to this is if you see 3 well-dressed men standing between you and the door, go to another door to exit the train.
 If you can't, hold your wallet in one hand or have your hand in your pocket over your wallet, carry your bag with the other, say excuse me and push through these guys.

 Don't use cash-points or ATM machines in or near the metro stations, especially Omonia, Metaxourgio, Monastiraki or Syntagma.
-Thieves will watch you withdraw money, follow you and then wait for an opportunity, usually just before the doors of the metro close, when they will grab your wallet before you know what is happening and exit just before the train's door closes leaving you on the moving train.
+Thieves may watch you withdraw money, follow you and then wait for an opportunity, usually just before the doors of the metro close, when they will grab your wallet before you know what is happening and exit just before the train's door closes leaving you on the moving train.

 You can also read my article Defeating the Pick-pockets which will explain other ways of avoiding getting pickpocketed.
 If you know there are pickpockets operating and you follow my advice it will be impossible for you to be robbed on the metro.